gsa-oes/office-of-evaluation-sciences/_projects/2504-reducing-filing-errors-via-outreach-to-preparers-and-clients.md

 summarybox: true
 summary_bullets:
 - The goal of this evaluation was to compare two strategies for improving tax compliance among clients of high-risk tax preparers.
+- The goal of this evaluation was to compare two strategies for improving tax compliance among clients of high-risk tax preparers.
+- The goal of this evaluation was to compare two strategies for improving tax compliance among clients of high-risk tax preparers.

 ---

 ## Agency Priority
-In 2023, the Internal Revenue Service (IRS) estimated that there were over $24 billion dollars in overpayments from three high-priority refundable tax credit programs: the Additional Child Tax Credit (ACTC), American Opportunity Tax Credit (AOTC), and the Earned Income Tax Credit (EITC).
+In 2023, the Internal Revenue Service (IRS) estimated that there were <a class="usa-link usa-link--external" href="https://home.treasury.gov/system/files/266/Treasury-FY-2023-AFR-111523.pdf">over $24 billion dollars in overpayments</a> from three high-priority refundable tax credit programs: the Additional Child Tax Credit (ACTC), American Opportunity Tax Credit (AOTC), and the Earned Income Tax Credit (EITC).
 Individual tax filers (“clients”) often use paid tax return preparers to help prepare their returns.
-The IRS, through their Return Integrity and Compliance Services - Return Preparer Strategy (RPS), aims to improve compliance and reduce overclaims of refundable tax credits among tax preparers and their clients through education and outreach.
+The IRS, through their <a class="usa-link usa-link--external" href="https://www.irs.gov/tax-professionals/eitc-central/preparer-compliance-focused-and-tiered">Return Integrity and Compliance Services - Return Preparer Strategy (RPS)</a>, aims to improve compliance and reduce overclaims of refundable tax credits among tax preparers and their clients through education and outreach.

 IRS outreach includes Letter 6138, which the IRS sends to individuals (clients) who (1) used a tax preparer during the previous tax season who was identified as preparing returns with likely errors (“high-risk” preparers), and (2) who had likely errors in their own tax return.
 Letter 6138 is sent in the winter before the tax season.
 It informs the client that their previous return may have contained errors, and encourages them to find a different way to prepare their taxes in upcoming tax seasons.
-In a previous evaluation, we found that Letter 6138 was effective in reducing likely filing errors.
+In a previous evaluation, we found that <a href="https://oes.gsa.gov/projects/client-tax-compliance/">Letter 6138</a> was effective in reducing likely filing errors.

 ## How We Evaluated
 We conducted two evaluations to answer two separate but related policy questions: